 Aggregation as journalistic work

-Aggregation — along with its more sophisticated cousin, curation — has played an increasingly important role in the way we consume news, from the automated results that make up Google News' listings to mobile apps like Circa and Yahoo News Digest that offer bite-size summaries of major news stories.
+Aggregation — along with its more sophisticated cousin, curation — has played an increasingly important role in the way we consume news, from the automated results that make up Google News' listings to email newsletters that offer bite-size summaries of major news stories.
 But despite its increasing prevalence, we still know relatively little about how this aggregated content is produced.
 Aggregating and curating content originally published elsewhere is moving toward the center of journalistic work, but it's rarely taught in journalism schools or discussed in depth among professionals.

-was an attempt to understand what goes into this type of work, examining its similarities and divergence from traditional journalistic forms of reporting and editing.
-I'm working on expanding it into a book, and I'm looking into the norms and practices that make up journalistic aggregation work, particularly as a window into the changing epistemology of journalism.
+My dissertation was an attempt to understand what goes into this type of work, examining its similarities and divergence from traditional journalistic forms of reporting and editing.
+I'm working on expanding it into a book (currently under contract with Columbia University Press), and I'm looking into the norms and practices that make up journalistic aggregation work, particularly as a window into the changing epistemology of journalism.
 More specifically, I see aggregation as part of an ongoing pattern of "granulation" of journalism in which the traditional narrative form that structures both news stories and the way journalists think about news itself is beginning to break down into smaller, more discrete and information-based chunks.
 I'm also examining how journalists determine the validity of news accounts and sources without some of the key techniques — interviews, eyewitness observation, official documents — on which traditional reporting has been built.

 I'm studying all this by interviewing people who work in aggregation and observing them at work, and by examining the things that journalists and aggregators have said publicly about their craft.
 The project builds on several previous studies that I've undertaken:

 Journalists have incorporated a variety of new technologies into their workflows within the last decade or two, and each time they do, they have to try to meld that technology's existing properties and social norms with their own journalistic norms.
+They've also developed forms of journalism that adapt existing practices for digital contexts.
 I've done work on a few studies that examine that collision:

 — I conducted a content analysis of professional news sites, political bloggers, and blogging professional journalists to see how they used hyperlinks